cbeck88/conf-rs/README.md

 ## Overview

-[`conf`](https://docs.rs/conf/latest/conf/) uses [`clap`](https://docs.rs/clap/latest/clap/) under the hood to parse CLI arguments and generate help text.
+[`conf`](https://docs.rs/conf/latest/conf/) is a rewrite of `clap-derive` with a similar proc macro API, but a different architecture and different goals.
+It uses [`clap`](https://docs.rs/clap/latest/clap/) under the hood to parse CLI arguments and generate help text, but it is not a fork.

-`conf` has an intentionally similar proc-macro API to `clap-derive`, but it is not a fork.
-It is a new library with different goals.
 It offers some powerful features and support that `clap-derive` does not, which help with the configuration of large projects.
-But it also doesn't offer some features of `clap`, which I have found to be less useful in a typical web project.
+But it also doesn't offer some features of `clap`.

 The features that you get for this bargain are: